 As a result, residents in higher-risk neighborhoods in Texas pay more for premiums than those in lower-risk areas.

-Our tool lets you quickly obtain insurance quotes for different coverage limits specific to your ZIP code within minutes.
-Input your ZIP code to see how much you can save on premiums.
+With our easy-to-use tool, you can get insurance quotes for different coverage limits for your ZIP code in minutes.
+Enter your ZIP code into our free tool to see how much you can save.

-Texas Car Insurance Rates by ZIP Code
+Texas car insurance rates by ZIP Code

-*Please enter valid Zip
+Please enter a valid input

-State Minimum: Required liability coverage to drive legally in your state; some states mandate additional coverage, such as personal injury protection, uninsured motorist, underinsured motorist.
-Liability Only 50/100/50: $50,000 per person/$100,000 maximum per accident for bodily injury; $50,000 for property damage.
-Liability pays for injuries/damage you cause others.
-Full Coverage 100/300/100: $100,000 per person/$300,000 maximum per accident for bodily injury; $100,000 for property damage; comprehensive and collision coverage with $500 deductible.
+$100,000 per person/$300,000 maximum per accident for bodily injury; $100,000 for property damage; comprehensive and collision coverage with $500 deductible.
 Liability pays for injuries/damage you cause others.
 Comprehensive and collision pay for damage to your car.

 $47